4. Prompting with Python¶

-Now that you’ve got your Python environment set up, it’s time to start writing prompts and sending them off to Groq.
+Now that you’ve got your Python environment set up, it’s time to start writing prompts and sending them off to Hugging Face.

 Note

-Remember saving your Groq API key?
-Good.
+Remember your API key?
 You’ll need it now.
-Copy it from that text file and paste it inside the quotemarks as variable in a third cell.
-You should continue adding new cells as you need throughout the rest of the class.
+Copy it from that text file and paste it inside the quotation marks as a variable in a third cell.
+You should continue adding new cells as you need them throughout the rest of the class.

 Let’s make our first prompt.
-To do that, we submit a dictionary to Groq’s chat.completions.create
+To do that, we submit a dictionary to Hugging Face’s chat.completions.create method.

 response = client.chat.completions.create(